nyarko-i/100-days-of-code/log.md

 - started with the fundamentals in dart. ie the main function.
 - Taking input from a user using the dart:io package
 - went through the data types we have in dart. explored the dynamic
-- Explored the dynamic datatype, boolean, int, double and string data type.
+- Explored the dynamic datatype, boolean, int, double and string and null data type.

 **Thoughts**: Steady progress.

 **Link to work**:
 https://github.com/nyarko-i/100-days-of-code

+## Day 2: 5th December 2024

+**Today's Progress**: Dart Fundamentals- string, type conversion null and constant.

+- Learnt about string types: raw string and multiline string
+- Explored type conversion in dart. ie int to string and vice versa